nohackjustnoobb/media-remote/README.md

 ### Media Control Functions

 These functions allow you to control the currently playing media.
+To use these functions, import `media_remote::Controller`.

 - `NowPlaying::toggle(&self) -> bool`